-The U-M Coulter Translational Research Partnership Program is a commercialization fund that seeks to accelerate the development of university technologies into new products to improve health care.The program funds 5-7 projects per year for an average of over $100,000 each.
-Each project must involve a collaboration between UM faculty from any college of engineering department and a practicing clinician from a clinical department.
-Each project aims to generate a new medical device, surgical tool, diagnostic assay or other biomedical tool and is mentored by a team of industry experts to guide projects to the point of start-up, partnering with industry, and/or follow-on funding.
+U-M’s Coulter Translational Research Partnership Program funds 5-7 projects focused on generating a new medical device, surgical tool, diagnostic assay or other biomedical tool.
+Each project must involve a collaboration between U-M faculty from any college of engineering department and a practicing clinician from a clinical department.
+Projects are mentored by a team of industry experts to guide projects to the point of start-up, partnering with industry, and/or follow-on funding.

 The Engineering Customer Discovery Fund is available to U-M College of Engineering faculty, researchers and PhD students who are looking to attend a commercialization training program focused on identifying a specific commercial market where the technology addresses a significant need.
 Teams will receive ~$2,000 to use toward travel and customer discovery expenses associated with the program.
-For more information, contact Gurhari Singh, firstname.lastname@example.org
+For more information, contact Divya Patil Hangargekar.